rvanasa/funqy/README.md

 ## FunQy: A Next-Generation Quantum Programming Language

-FunQy is a novel, purely functional, architecture-agnostic quantum programming language.
+FunQy is a novel architecture-agnostic functional quantum programming language.
 Instead of regarding algorithms in terms of [qubits](https://en.wikipedia.org/wiki/Qubit) and [logic gates](https://en.wikipedia.org/wiki/Quantum_logic_gate), FunQy can simulate any combination of quantum objects using a technique we call _pattern extraction_.